Skip to content

 Modify a Turbo Interface

-Select the interface whose details must be modified on the Turbo Interface list page and click the Modify button.
+Select the interface whose details you need to modify on the Turbo Interface list page, then click the Modify button.
 Modify the details as appropriate and click the Submit button for the changes to take effect.

 Delete Turbo Interfaces

-Select the interface that needs to be deleted on the Turbo Interface list page and click the Delete button.
+Select the interface to delete on the Turbo Interface list page, then click the Delete button.

 Switch Turbo Interfaces On or Off

-Select the desired interface from the Turbo Interface list page and switch its status using the appropriate button - Up Interface and Down Interface.
+Select the desired interface from the Turbo Interface list page and switch its status using the appropriate button: Up Interface or Down Interface.